Last Updated 1/23/2023

 Where four-season sunrooms differ from the main structure is the use of knee or low-height walls.
 Knee walls usually rise around two feet and allow space for electrical plugs and baseboard heaters.
 They also use as much continuous wrap-around glass as structurally possible.
 While most roofs are solid and not glass panels, often multiple skylights are strategic places to capture light.

 The other main difference in four-season sunrooms is they have artificial heat for cold times.
 They might also be equipped with air conditioning for hotter days when sitting in a regular sunroom is unbearable.
 Heat and cooling sources may be hooked into your homes existing mechanical systems or they might be independent.
 A good sunroom supplier will know what HVAC systems are right for your location and application.

-Seasonal use of your sunroom is the main consideration when weighing the pros and cons of each type.
+Seasonal use of your sunroom or conservatory is the main consideration when weighing the pros and cons of each type.
 With so many obvious pros to every sunroom, it’s hard to find many cons.
 Here are a few small disadvantages to adding a sunroom to your house.

 Cons of Sunrooms

 The main concern many people have is whether adding a sunroom is worth the cost.
-There is no right answer to this other because it depends on the homeowner’s needs and budget.
+There is no right answer to this question because it depends on the homeowner’s needs and budget.
 The personal enjoyment and lifestyle value you’ll get from a sunroom addition may be priceless.
 It’s impossible to put a cost figure to the peace and pleasure you’ll get from your sunroom.